oraphadev/vue-easy-pager/README.md

 * `:totalPages` set the total number of pages.
 * `:maxPagesDisplayed` set the maximum number of pages displayed.

+## Events list
+* `@changePage` event called when the page changes.
+Returns the number of the new page.

 ## Install & basic usage

 ```bash